unkhz/generative-animation-poc-react-redux/README.md

 I wanted to try out moving the decision of the state structure from the root reducer to the partial reducers.
 Initially I replaced combineReducers with a custom  monad reducer component, but it was unnecessarily complex for something that is anyway happening synchronously.
-I converted to simply using lodash/fp/flow to pipe output from one partial reducer to the other, giving the reducers full control over which pieces of state the want to A) modify or B) use as an input or intermediate state.
+I converted to simply reducing an Array of reducers to pipe output from one partial reducer to the other, giving the reducers full control over which pieces of state the want to A) modify or B) use as an input or intermediate state.
 This should allow less duplication in the state tree and make it easier to keep the structure flat.